NCAR/xdev/COMMPLAN.md

 Avoid using the Xdev email address for internal communication.
 Use Zulip or GitHub for collaboration within the team.

+### Google Calendar

+#### Why should we use it?

+Google Calendar is really the best way of coordinating times for meetings and any timed activities that we engage in as a team.
+Together with the Xdev email address, it is the best way of reaching out to the entire team to see if they are available to meet at a specific time, on a specific day.

+#### What should we use it for?

+Use Google Calendar for scheduling all meetings.
+Note that it can be difficult to find time for all people on the team to meet.
+To accommodate this potential need, we have 2 standing "slots" on the UCAR Google Calendar called "Team Time".
+These slots are for *ad hoc* meetings with the entire time.
+Having these regular meetings on the calendar, even if they are not used every week, lets everyone on the team know to try their best to keep those times free.
+Then we have the best chance of everyone being available for any *ad hoc* meetings we might need to have.

+#### What should we *not* use it for?

+As usual, don't use the Google Calendar for person things.
+Otherwise, use Google Calendar for what it was intended: to schedule meetings and events.
+It is hard to use Google Calendar for something it was not intended.

 ### Other Channels

 There are many other communication channels for other (albeit similar)